 Mean Reversion

-The VIX is strongly mean-reverting—it tends to spike sharply during panic selling but then gradually declines as fear subsides.
-This characteristic makes it popular for trading strategies.
+The VIX is strongly mean-reverting -- it tends to spike sharply during panic selling but then gradually declines as fear subsides.
+This "volatility clustering" characteristic means VIX rarely stays above 30 for more than a few weeks.
+Historically, buying the S&P 500 when VIX exceeds 40 has been a highly profitable strategy over subsequent 12-month periods.

 Market Impact

-The VIX moves inversely to the S&P 500 roughly 80% of the time.
+The VIX moves inversely to the S&P 500 roughly 80% of the time, but the relationship is asymmetric -- VIX rises faster on market drops than it falls on market rallies.
 VIX spikes often coincide with market bottoms, making it a useful contrarian sentiment indicator.
+Institutional investors use VIX levels to calibrate portfolio hedging strategies and risk budgets.